isaldin/nodejs_microservice/README.md

 then run `docker run -d -p <PORT>:3333 <image-id>` _(\<PORT\> -- port that you prefer
 \<image-id\> -- image id that you have got on prev step)_

+---

+#### test

+`docker:test` runs dedicated docker-container with mongo and jest in watch mode on host machine.